 When refunds are necessary, as in the example above, the federal government requires that loan funds be refunded first and in the following order: (1) Unsubsidized Federal Direct Loan, (2) Subsidized Federal Direct Loan, and (3) Parent PLUS Loan.
 If further refunds are necessary then grants are refunded.

 There are rare circumstances when students may not receive all of the funds they have earned.
 An example of this would be if a student loan has been originated and certified, but withdrawal from school occurs prior to the funds posting to the student's account.
 Students may be eligible for a portion of the funds en route to the student account, but not the entire loan amount.
 When this takes place a post-withdrawal disbursement may be due.
 If the post-withdrawal disbursement includes loan funds, the Financial Aid Office will contact the student to notify them of their eligibility.
 After notification, the student must respond to the Financial Aid Office, in writing, their desire to accept or decline some or all of the loan funds.
 Again, the requirements for Title IV program funds are separate from Union's tuition refund policy.
 Accepting post-withdrawal loan funds can help students cover any tuition, fees, and room and board charges they are responsible for.
-For information on Union's Tuition Refund Policy, please see Student Accounts.
+For information on Union's Tuition Refund Policy, please see the Bursar's Office website.

 In addition to the refund of federal funds, a refund of a portion, if not all of the student's institutional scholarship(s) may be required.
 If institutional scholarship funds have been awarded, please schedule an appointment with a financial aid counselor prior to withdrawing to determine the status of these funds.